 Text Mining and Topic Modeling Toolkit

 tmtoolkit is a set of tools for text mining and topic modeling with Python developed especially for the use in the social sciences, in journalism or related disciplines.
 It aims for easy installation, extensive documentation and a clear programming interface while offering good performance on large datasets by the means of vectorized operations (via NumPy) and parallel computation (using Python’s multiprocessing module and the loky package).
 The basis of tmtoolkit’s text mining capabilities are built around SpaCy, which offers a many language models.

-- extensive pattern matching capabilities (exact matching, regular expressions or “glob” patterns) to be used in many methods of the package, e.g. for filtering on token, document or document label level, or for keywords-in-context (KWIC)
+- extensive pattern matching capabilities (exact matching, regular expressions or “glob” patterns) to be used in many methods of the package, e.g. for filtering on token or document level, or for keywords-in-context (KWIC)

 - generating n-grams